Steve Stockman: Elections

 Stockman ran again for House District 9 in 1994.
 He had two challengers in the Republican primary: John LeCour and James Milburn.
 Stockman won the primary with a landslide 74%.

 His Democratic opponent in the general election was, as before, incumbent Jack Brooks.
-Initially the National Rifle Association (NRA) endorsed Brooks and even donated $5,000 to his cause, while the Gun Owners of America endorsed Stockman.
+Initially the NRA Political Victory Fund (NRA-PVF) endorsed Brooks and even donated $5,000 to his cause, while the Gun Owners of America endorsed Stockman.
 However, a number of NRA members threatened to resign from the organization over the issue and the NRA withdrew their support for Brooks, remaining neutral in the race.
 In a major upset, Stockman beat Brooks, who, had he won, would have become Dean of the United States House of Representatives, by 51% to 49%.